-- > Random Gaussians (with/without normalization). - Random signs (up to normalization). - The randomized Hadamard transform (and its variants). - The Count Sketch input sparsity transform of Clarkson & Woodruff.
+- Random Gaussians (with/without normalization). - > Random signs (up to normalization). - > The randomized Hadamard transform (and its variants). - > The Count Sketch input sparsity transform of Clarkson & Woodruff.

-(for details, see monographs by Drineas & Mahoney 2018; Woodruff 2014)
+Proof: a structural result (for details, see monographs by Drineas & Mahoney 2018; Woodruff 2014)